zeroasiccorp/umi/umi/formal/README.md

 `in_ready` does not depend on `in_valid`.
 Both blocks are clean on both rules. `fv_umi_mux2` proves rule 5 by the same miter method (`a_mux2_r5_valid_indep`) and uses it in the other direction to witness the rule 6 dependence its input ports do have.

+**`fv_umi_buffer`** -- payload identity (`a_id_occupancy`, `a_id_beat`) is
+proven with **no environment assumption**: no bound on how long READY may stay low, and no restriction on the traffic beyond the legal-SUMI stimulus the handshake tasks already use.
+Two things about it are worth knowing:

+* **`abc pdr`, not k-induction.** The skid register is not observable at any port, so the step case starts from a full buffer whose skid slot holds a value no accepted beat put there and fails on `a_id_beat` -- the limit `fv_umi_mux` records for its own captured input.
+No assertion written over ports alone can exclude that start.
+PDR derives its invariant over the design's registers and closes the same property unbounded.
+* **A narrower face, and only on the `.sby` lane.** The identity tasks run AW=16 / DW=32, because PDR relates the payload registers bit by bit; the law is width-agnostic and the harness defaults close too, about five times slower.
+They stay off the SiliconCompiler lane, whose sby task offers boolector alone.

 **`fv_umi_demux`** -- the onehot-select assumption is the boundary of correct usage.
 The `hazard` task drops it and witnesses both real